prettier/prettier-vscode/README.md

 ### Format On Save
 Respects `editor.formatOnSave` setting.

-You can turn off format-on-save on a per-language basis by scoping the setting:
+You can turn on format-on-save on a per-language basis by scoping the setting:

 ```json
 // Set the default